antaris-inc/SatOS-Payload-SDK/docs/src/payload-interface.rst

 * ``INT[255] payload data``

-  * payload data is a command parameter that has to be sent to the SatOS_SDK. it can be upto to 1020 bytes.
+  * payload data is a command parameter that has to be sent to the SatOS. it can be upto to 1020 bytes.

 Expected periodic callback from AC: ``RespPaSatOsMsg``